dcts/rust-bootcamp/lecture-notes/lecture4_holochain.md

 - (TO CLAIRFY) one peson could have multiple Agents if they chose to

 # Cell
-- instance of a DNA
+- instance of a DNA + Agent_Id
+- membrane analogy => carefull, its not accurate

 # DNA
 - hApp integrity code (the part the is being hashes)